 Waiting and watching others plummet (almost) to their deaths while envisioning your own fall.
 Soon enough the group that preceded us had arrived back and it was our turn.
 Eight brave souls, gathered together to face their fears and get that intense adrenaline rush that you can only get with a bungy jump.

 We were led to the underside of the bridge and the walk across the was a challenge in itself.
 It reminded me of the scene in Jurassic Park in the pterodactyl biome… you know the one?
-But with less dinosaurs, which didn’t make it less scary.
+But with fewer dinosaurs, which didn’t make it less scary.
 It’s not surprising that a few people will back out at this stage, but our small group persevered.

 The jump sight is a pretty sick place to hang out, even if you’re not jumping.
 You can pay R150 ($10) just to walk out and laugh at your friends, or enjoy the view.
 There’s music playing and the whole crew is all smiles, asking you a million questions to help take your mind off the task ahead.
 They gave us a quick safety speech and chose their jumpers two at a time.

 I watched a few of the others jump and suddenly it was my turn.
-I had my feet strapped together and was carried by two lovely gentleman like a Broadway star to the very edge, toes over the side and there’s no time to even look down, straight away I heard the shout..
-“Three… Two… One… Bungy!” and I threw myself off a perfectly good bridge, 216m above the ground.
+I had my feet strapped together and was carried by two lovely gentlemen like a Broadway star to the very edge, toes over the side and there’s no time to even look down, straight away I heard the shout… “Three… Two… One… Bungy!” and I threw myself off a perfectly good bridge, 216m above the ground.

 I didn’t even realise I had my eyes closed at first, but I opened them as the ground was rushing towards me, my stomach in my mouth and my screams left far behind (the 160m free-fall lasts for a surprisingly long time).
 People always assume a bungy jump is going to be rough but it’s so gentle you don’t even notice the bounce.
 Soon enough you’re just chilling upside down, wondering if the straps around your feet are really tight enough…